Blade (1998 film): Music

 A soundtrack containing hip hop music was released on August 25, 1998, by TVT Records and Epic Records.
 It peaked at #36 on the Billboard 200 and #28 on the Top R&B/Hip-Hop Albums.
 The British techno band The Prodigy was approached to do the soundtrack and score to the film but had to turn down the offer due to other commitments.

 Release

 Theatrical

-Blade was Marvel's first box office success, and set the stage for further comic film adaptations.
-Blade followed Howard the Duck as the second Marvel property to get a wide theatrical release in the United States.
+Blade premiered on August 19, 1998, at New York's Sony Theaters Lincoln Square, with another screening at Los Angeles' Grauman's Chinese Theatre the following day before opening wide on August 21.
+The film was banned from showing in Malaysia, widely considered to have the most controlling censors in Southeast Asia.

 Home media

-Blade was first released on DVD and VHS on December 1, 1998.
-The DVD is part of New Line Cinema's Platinum Series DVD brand.
+Blade was first released on DVD and VHS on December 1, 1998, by New Line Home Entertainment.

+The film was released on Blu-ray on June 19, 2012.

-It was released in Ultra HD Blu-ray on December 1, 2020.
+The film was released in 4K Ultra HD Blu-ray by Warner Bros.
+Home Entertainment on December 1, 2020.
+The remastered 4K release differs from earlier versions by using a widescreen 2.39:1 format.

-Lawsuit
+Lawsuits

-Marv Wolfman unsuccessfully sued Marvel, New Line, and Time Warner for $35 million after the release of the film, claiming he was not bound by a work for hire contract when he created the character in 1972.
+Marv Wolfman unsuccessfully sued Marvel and New Line Cinema for $35 million after the release of the film, claiming he was not bound by a work for hire contract when he created the character in 1972.
 He, along with artist Gene Colan, received a "based on characters created by" credit in this film.
+Three extras in the blood rave scene sued the studios and effects company Reel Creations Inc. claiming the stage blood caused permanent blemishes to their skin.